Program overview

 • Junior Quality Control Technologist: Monitor and evaluate the quality of products and processes to ensure compliance with standards.

-• Product Designer and Developer: Design and develop new products, focusing on functionality, aesthetics, and manufacturability.
+• Product Designer and Developer: Engage in the design and development of new mechanical products, focusing on functionality and manufacturability.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.